You’ve slaved day and night to get the work done for your client.

 - Your font, images and text should all work together in design harmony.
 The best way to avoid sending mixed messages?
 Yes, again: a consulting report template.

-For example, the color scheme, image and fonts in the above cover page are strictly professional and muted.
+For example, the color scheme, image and fonts in the above cover page template are strictly professional and muted.

-In contrast, the below cover page uses a bold image and color to say “futuristic” and “innovative.”
+In contrast, the below cover page template uses a bold image and color to say “futuristic” and “innovative.”

 What Is an Executive Summary?